Renting: moving out

 • if you have been in the tenancy for more than 75%: 1 week’s rent.

-If your fixed-term agreement was for more than 3 years, the landlord can seek compensation from the tribunal, but they will need to show what steps they took to minimise their loss (e.g. advertising for a new tenant).
+If your fixed-term agreement was for more than 3 years, the landlord can seek compensation from the NSW Civil and Administrative Tribunal (NCAT), but they will need to show what steps they took to minimise their loss (for example advertising for a new tenant).

 Terminating a tenancy agreement